Nerdmaster/magicsql/README.md

-magicdb
+magicsql
 ---

-magicdb.DB wraps sql.DB objects in a way that can simplify certain operations.
+magicsql wraps database/sql types and functions in a way that can simplify certain operations.
 First, instead of returning errors after every function call, DB and all objects it creates (Tx, Stmt, etc) silently fail on any sql.DB error.
 This error is stored internally, and prevents any of the objects from performing any further tasks, allowing the caller to handle the error wherever it makes sense.

 Additionally, there are optional types which utilize reflection to simplify the most common operations so that you can tag your structures and get easy read,